byronkarlen/CS35L-Assignment3/README.md

 - After your first three moves, instead of adding further pieces you must instead move one of your existing pieces to an adjacent empty square.
 Therefore, after your third move you always occupy three squares.
 The move can be up, down, left, right, or diagonal.
 - If it is your turn to move and you have three pieces on the board and one of your pieces is in the center square, your move must either win or vacate the center square.

 See more info about project spec here: https://web.cs.ucla.edu/classes/winter23/cs35L/assign/assign2.html

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-I used npm to build it and help get it running.